Calling all big data wranglers! As businesses continue to dive into the future of work, the demand for automation is increasing.

 These programs are likely to dig deep into database modeling, data warehousing, data mining, and the software and computing skills necessary for a career in business intelligence.

-MBA accreditation is akin to ‘certified organic’ produce at the grocery story.
-It eliminates the guesswork, and (most)students like that.
+Think about MBA accreditation like you'd think about groceries.
+Buying ‘certified organic’ produce eliminates the guesswork, and (most) people like that.

 Modern business intelligence is all about data, which is why the field is exploding: the era of Big Data has surely arrived.